 Are You Ready to Grow Your Own Vegetable Garden?

-Note: If you do decide to build a raised bed, it is suggested that you use wood that is not treated because research has shown that small amounts of chemicals can leach into the soil and be taken up by the plants.
+If you decide to build a raised bed, it’s advisable to use untreated wood because research has shown that small amounts of chemicals can leach into the soil, which can be absorbed by the plants.
 Cedar is one of the best woods you can use because it doesn’t rot as quickly as other woods.
-You can also repurpose a pallet into a 4’x6’ bed (as seen below) but again, remember it is best if the wood is untreated.
+Or you can also repurpose a pallet into a 4’x6’ bed (as seen below) but again, untreated wood is best for vegetable gardens.

 Note: As a precaution it is wise to place a sheet or cloth covering your plants should you have a surprise frost after planting.

-Next you’ll have some important decisions to make about the best planting method for your specific garden.
-Will you be planting from seed or buying nursery plants?
-Will you plant the seed directly in the soil or start the seed inside first?
-Will you be trying all three methods?
+Next you’ll have some important decisions to make about the best planting method for your unique garden.
+Will you be planting from seed or opt for nursery plants?
+Will you plant the seeds directly into the soil or begin indoors?
+Or maybe you're considering a combination of all three methods?

-Start this decision process by listing out the plants you want to grow.
-Plants that grow best when planted directly in the outside soil are root vegetables like beets, carrots, radishes, and potatoes.
-Other plants that are best to direct seed are melons, peas, spinach, squashes, cucumbers, and corn.
-Ones that are great to start inside are lettuces, broccoli, cauliflower, tomatoes, peppers, celery, cabbage, and eggplant.
+Kickstart this decision-making process by listing out the plants you envision growing in your garden.
+Root vegetables like beets, carrots, radishes, and potatoes thrive when planted directly in the outside soil.
+Other plants for direct seeding are melons, peas, spinach, squashes, cucumbers, and corn.
+On the flip side, lettuces, broccoli, cauliflower, tomatoes, peppers, celery, cabbage, and eggplant tend to flourish when started indoors.

-If you struggle with the seed process or have a unique plant in mind that you cannot find seed for you can always purchase from a nursery.
-Whether you start inside or outside, be sure to do your research to find out how much space each mature plant will require.
-This will help you to know how many seeds to buy and how many you will plant.
+If you struggle with the seed process or have a specific plant in mind that you cannot find seed for, you can always purchase from a nursery.
+Whether you start indoors or outdoors, be sure to research how much space each mature plant will require.
+This information will guide you in knowing how many seeds to buy and how many you will plant.

 Hint: It’s a good idea to grow more than you think you will need.
 Extra veggies make great gifts for friends and neighbors!

-To grow your selected seeds inside you will need 2 containers; one with holes and one solid tray without holes for excess water to drain into.
-You have the option to buy growing trays (see photos below) from your local nursery/hardware store or you can DIY your own growing containers.
-I personally choose to use plug trays and opt to re-use them every season:
+To get started on indoor seed starting, you’ll need 2 containers; one with drainage holes and another solid tray without holes to collect excess water.
+You can buy growing trays (see photos below) from your local nursery/hardware store or you can DIY your own containers.
+I personally prefer to use plug trays and re-use them every season:

 Left to Right: Plug Tray (with drainage holes), Bottom Tray (no drainage), Dome (until seeds germinate, then remove), Seed labels (re-usable, just wipe with nail polish remover), Label Marker

 There are so many seed options out there!
-You can find them locally at a nearby nursery, hardware store, OR you can order seeds online.
+Whether you find them locally at a nearby nursery or hardware store, or opt to order seeds online, the choices are endless.
 Online suppliers offer some seeds in bulk as well as unique varieties.
-They can be more expensive and have additional shipping costs, so I would suggest partnering with some fellow gardeners as you make your orders.
+Keep in mind that they can be more expensive and have additional shipping costs, so I would suggest partnering with some fellow gardeners for joint orders.
 It can be fun to see your friends’ plants growing at the same time!
-Keep in mind that there are lots of gardeners that shop for seeds online, so demand is high and suppliers are always working to keep up.
-If you plan on ordering online for this upcoming spring, don’t wait.
-If you do venture into the online world, here are my recommendations on where to start shopping:

 Fruition Seeds is a great source for organic seeds.
 They are located in New York and specialize in providing seeds for growers in shorter seasons.
 The owner, Petra, has a wealth of knowledge on her website.